philter87/seedcase_deploy/readme.md

 - whitenoise was needed to serve static files
 - build.sh script is added
 - gunicorn is needed 'poetry add gunicorn'
+- We build the application with the script './build.sh'
+- We run the application with 'gunicorn seedcase_deploy.wsgi:app'

 ## Digital Ocean